okkur/syna/exampleSite/content/fragments/list/docs.md

 *type: boolean*
 *default: true*

-Shows subsection branch pages.
-This means if there are other sections, nested in the section the fragment is working with, and have list pages in them, those list pages will be listed in the fragment.
+If enabled list pages from nested/child sections will be shown.

 #### subsection_leaves
 *type: boolean*